badd-labs/badd-labs/lab3/README.md

 1. Source code
 2. A report describing your design in detail, implementation issues you encounter, and how you overcome them.
+3. Screenshot that shows your code is running successfully.